kevinpt/opbasm/_sources/rst/tutorial.txt

     TX_DATA = 'N';
   }

-In PicoBlaze assembly the expression is evaluated with instructions that will set or clear the C and Z flags.
+In PicoBlaze assembly the expression is evaluated with instructions that will set or clear the ALU C and Z flags.
 Subsequent conditional :ref:`inst-jump` and :ref:`inst-call` instructions will examine these flags to determine what to execute next.
 This allows us to follow the different execution paths of the if-then-else construct.

 The main instruction for evaluating expressions is :ref:`inst-compare`.
 It subtracts its second argument from the first and changes the C and Z flags based on the result.
 Note that it only changes the flags.
 The subtraction result is thrown away and does not affect the registers.